developercamp/devcamp19/README.md

 # Timetable

-We are going to provide a timetable.
-Even for mobile Devices – check out [developercamp.io/timetable](https://developercamp.io/timetable).
-This one will be updated to the most recent version, soon!
-Stay tuned!
+We are going to provide a timetable for mobile (and not so mobile) devices.
+Again.
+You might remember the [old one](https://developercamp.io/timetable), but [in 2019 everything is going to be more awesome](https://developercamp.io/timetable/devcamp-2019/index.html).

+More to come, stay tuned!